 First off let’s get into the requirements for Virginia.
 As of July 1, 2017 it became a requirement that all home inspectors become state licensed.
-There are also minimum education and experience requirements needed in order to take the national exam.
+In order to take the national exam inspectors must have training and experience hours.
 You can confirm my license Here.

 A general home inspection consists of a top to bottom non-invasive, visual evaluation of all the accessible components.
-The examination is used to identify and describe the defects of all of the components outlined in the standards of practice.
-The standards of practice I follow come from the International Association of Certified Home Inspectors.
-These standards were created to meet or exceed the standards of any state or municipality.
+I identify and describe the defects of all of the components within my standards of practice.
+The SOP I follow comes from the International Association of Certified Home Inspectors.
+They are created to meet or exceed the standards of any state or municipality.

 The home inspection will outline the defects present on the date of this inspection.
 It may not uncover every issue present in the home.
 The general home inspection is not an outline of future conditions.
 See the full standards of practice Here

 Home inspection reports have come a long way since pen and paper.
 You will receive a full color report with pictures and it may even include video.
-The report will be sent to you in PDF allowing you to easily navigate through the file.
+I send you the report in HTML.
+This allows you to see a detailed web based report.
+If you would rather view a PDF that is also an option.

 Defects and Concerns

 There are a list of terms you will find in the report.
 One thing to understand and remember is that an inspection is not a pass or fail.
-Simply because it is stated in the report does not mean it needs to be replaced.
+Subsequently, not everything in the report needs to be replaced.
 Here are the common phrases you will find in the report:

 SAFETY CONCERN– This will be any concern I believe may be a hazard to you and your family.
 A common one noted involves the electrical system.
 Though when the home was built GFCI’s weren’t a requirement.
 With new safety standards an outlet within 6ft of a water source should be GFCI protected.